 From the mill: "This Matari lot is sourced from the famed Bani Matar district of Sana’a.
 Is it comprised of many lots mostly grown by small holder farmers.
 Yemen coffee varietals are often classified simply as “heirloom” but the primary varietals represented in this regional lot are varietals know locally as “Udainy” and “Dawi’ry.”
 Elevation is 1,775-1,950 MASL and the selection process for this coffee is based exclusively on cup quality."

 Our Haraaz 10 and Haraaz 1000 (cooperative) coffee comes from a coffee cooperative in the famed Haraaz mountains.

-Our Haraaz 1000 microlot comes from a coffee cooperative in the Haraz mountains.
-Farmers in the cooperative are paid fair wages, and have to a great extent ripped up their qat plants (a mild narcotic) and replaced them with coffee.
+In the cooperative farmers are paid fair wages, and have to a great extent ripped up their qat plants (a mild narcotic) and replaced them with coffee.
 This reflects the changing economy of coffee production.
 Whereas qat is a cash crop, with the right incentives coffee is a much better option.
-In this coop the farmers and exporter work closely together.
+In this co-op the farmers and exporter work closely together.
 Based on this relationship built on trust, continuing training / support, and better wages, these farmers have made an economic decision that coffee is a better crop for their livelihood.
-We look forward to sourcing the Haraaz 1000 for decades.
+We look forward to sourcing from the Haraaz cooperative for decades.